pa-0/vsto.Word-Editing-Tools/README.md

 ![Screen Capture](screen-capture.jpg)

-These are just a couple tools I coded for use where I work.

-Features include a

-* one-click language applicator,
-* "singular data" finder,
-* word list generator,
-* word frequency generator,
-* proper noun discrepancy checker,
-* one-click "accept formatting changes," and
-* comment boilerplate manager.

 The language applicator applies the language to *all* text, including notes, headers, and footers.
 Text boxes and frames may be skipped.
 I haven't done extensive testing around those.

 The proper noun checker looks for proper nouns that sound similar or that differ by a customizeable editing distance.
 Useful for catching common typos in names.